Our official climatologist, Dr. Roy Spencer, University of Alabama-Huntsville, has weighed in on dinosaur flatulence and global warming, extension,

 It's not your fault.

-It's lack of sidewalks, it's other socioeconomic problems.
+It's other socioeconomic problems.

-Just another invitation for government or busybodies like your left leaning friend to come in and tell you how to do it right.
+Just another invitation for government or busybodies like your left-leaning friend to come in and tell you how to do it right.

 Okay, we've got a new Facebook page to announce in the next hour.